HKJPN/markdown-editor/docs/manual.md

 * Add explanatory comments to each line of the selected Python code.
 * Explain the cause of the error in this R code and suggest how to fix it.
 * Explain what this JavaScript function does in a way that a beginner can understand.
-* Rewrite the following specifications as an implementation prompt for Codex.
+* Rewrite the specifications being edited as an implementation prompt for Codex.

+#### Long-Form Text Rewriting Support

+We have verified that MD//WORKS is capable of assisting with the rewriting of large documents (ranging from tens of thousands to a hundred thousand characters) when used in conjunction with top-tier AI models (frontier models).
+Please refer to Appendix ## 5 for a compilation of useful prompt examples.

+In addition to everyday text proofreading, summarization, terminology consistency checks, and simple coding support, it can also perform tasks such as "identifying inconsistencies in quality assurance documents" and "reviewing the overall structure of long documents."
+Examples of specific prompts are provided.

 ### 11-3.
 Important Notes When Using Browser AI